togrupe/dlive-midi-tools/README.md

 6. `Test Connection` Tries to establish a test connection to the console.
 In both cases (successful/failed) you will be informed by a pop-up.

-The tool has currently two modes:
+The tool has currently the following modes:
-* Spreadsheet to Console / DAW (Continue with next Step)
+* Spreadsheet to Console / DAW (Continue with next Step) - Reads from a spreadsheet into console or to a DAW Session.
-* Console to DAW (Continue with Step 10)
+* Console to DAW (Continue with Step 10) - Reads from the console and writes a DAW session.

 Choose which mode you want to use: